 Working with key stakeholders including the local council and local iwi (Maori custodians) Puketapu Hapu, Beca developed a design for the new terminal which truly reflects the unique identity of the Taranaki region, integrating key cultural narratives throughout the building such as spiritual wall artwork and traditional sculptures.

 The functionality of the terminal was also carefully considered, with VR (Virtual Reality) technology used to engage in comprehensive consultation with stakeholders Air New Zealand, Jetstar, Avsec and café owners, amongst others.

 In September 2016, Beca’s design for a distinctive gateway building was unanimously approved by New Plymouth District Council.
 In July 2017 responsibility for the successful delivery of the project was handed to the newly formed Airport company, Papa Rererangi I Puketapu Ltd (PRIP).
-With construction currently underway, PRIP and Beca are working hard to deliver a world-class regional airport terminal which will open to the public by 2020.
+With construction now complete, PRIP and Beca worked hard to deliver a world-class regional airport terminal which opened to the public in March 2020.